-Congratulations to MHALA for being a Nonprofit of the Year Finalist in the 2022 Los Angeles Business Journal's Diversity, Equity + Inclusion Awards!
+Congratulations to MHALA for being a Nonprofit of the Year Nominee in the 2023 Los Angeles Business Journal's Diversity, Equity + Inclusion Awards!

 Believing that it is not enough to have a diverse staff population, MHALA embraces the goal of representative leadership and a seat at the table in all aspects of decision making and input within the agency.
-Today we are proud that our staff leadership and Board leadership reflect the make-up of those we serve and the makeup of our diverse staff.
+We are proud that our staff leadership and Board leadership reflect the makeup of those we serve and the makeup of our diverse staff.

 To encourage and celebrate its diversity, equity, and inclusion throughout the organization, MHALA does the following:

-- All 36 members of the agency’s diverse staff leadership team meets monthly and all are encouraged to weigh in on agency strategy, initiatives, goals, and issues.
+- All 34 members of the agency’s diverse staff leadership team meet monthly and are encouraged to weigh in on agency strategy, initiatives, goals, and issues.